openneuropet/PET2BIDS/README.md

 This repository is hosting tools to curate PET brain data using the [Brain Imaging Data Structure Specification](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/09-positron-emission-tomography.html).
 The work to create these tools is funded by [Novo Nordisk fonden](https://novonordiskfonden.dk/en/) (NNF20OC0063277) and the [BRAIN initiative](https://braininitiative.nih.gov/) (MH002977-01).

-For DICOM conversion, we rely on [dcm2niix](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage) loosely collaborating with Prof. Chris Roden without whom we could not convert your data!
+For DICOM conversion, we rely on [dcm2niix](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage) loosely collaborating with Prof. Chris Rorden without whom we could not convert your data!
 For more information on dcm2niix and nifti please see [The first step for neuroimaging data analysis: DICOM to NIfTI conversion](https://www.ncbi.nlm.nih.gov/pubmed/26945974).

 ## Installation